dicarsmtz/dicarsmtz/README.md

 # Hi there, I'm Di Carlo 👋

-I'm a full-stack software engineer from Costa Rica, focused on building scalable, maintainable, and high-impact systems.
-I specialize in backend development with experience across enterprise applications, government systems, and education platforms.
+I'm a full-stack software engineer from Costa Rica with a strong focus on backend development.
+I specialize in building scalable, maintainable, and high-impact systems, with experience spanning enterprise applications, government platforms, and educational technology.

 ### 🔧 Tech Stack
 - **Languages**: Java, Python, TypeScript, Ruby, Golang, SQL